gwu-libraries/2019-09-23-gwu/index.md

 startdate: 2019-09-23      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2019-09-24        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Dan Kerchner, Laura Wrubel"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Jason Hurlburt, Marco Suarez"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Jason Hurlburt, Liem Nguyen, Monica Rigucci, Marco Suarez"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["lwrubel@gwu.edu", "kerchner@gwu.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes: http://pad.carpentries.org/2019-09-23-gwu             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
-eventbrite: "70506395527"           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+#eventbrite: ""           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}